ayah825/cse15l-lab-reports/lab-report-3.md

 Hello and welcome to this lab report.
 In this report I will be discussing bugs and reserching commands.
-Please ignore my spelling, I am aware that it is not great, but I cant figure out how to use a spell checher on github.
+Please ignore my spelling, I am aware that it is not great, but I cant figure out how to use a spell checker on github.

 <br>